 Revision Spine Surgery

 Pseudarthrosis, or failure of the bone to heal properly following fusion surgery, is one reason patients may require revision surgery.
-This and other conditions may contribute to progressive deformity developing above or below the surgical site, as the non-fused vertebrae respond to additional forces being placed upon them; in addition, disks in the spine may become compressed or slip out of place, resulting in conditions such as disk herniations, degenerative disk disease, and spondylolisthesis.
+This and other such conditions may contribute to progressive deformity developing above or below the surgical site.
+These deformities happen as the non-fused vertebrae respond to additional forces being placed upon them.
+Moreover, disks in the spine may become compressed or slip out of place.
+Such a condition results in emergence of spine conditions; such as disk herniations, degenerative disk disease, and spondylolisthesis.

-- Radiculopathy, or nerve pain associated with acute nerve compression in the spine, either from parts of the spine (disk, ligament, or bone) or from the previously placed implants
+- Radiculopathy, or nerve pain associated with acute nerve compression in the spine.
+It can originate either from parts of the spine (disk, ligament, or bone) or from the previously placed implants.

-- Stenosis, or leg heaviness and walking limitation associated with chronic nerve compression in the spine, typically from disk degeneration, ligament hypertrophy, and bone spur formation
+- Stenosis, or leg heaviness and walking limitation associated with chronic nerve compression in the spine.
+Typically associated with from disk degeneration, ligament hypertrophy, and bone spur formation.

-- Poor bone quality, such as osteoporosis or osteomalacia, that can predispose to bone/implant fixation failure or fractures in the spine bones, either within the fused segment or external to the operated region
+- Poor bone quality caused by conditions such as osteoporosis or osteomalacia.
+These conditions can predispose to bone/implant fixation failure or fractures in the spine bones.
+They do this either within the fused segment or external to the operated region.

 Failed back syndrome or failed back surgery is a condition used to describe persistent back pain following back surgeries.

 Revision spine surgery can be performed using minimally invasive technique where surgery is done by making small incisions.
 This method causes less damage to muscles and conjunctive tissue surrounding the spine.
-Laser scalpel will be used to repair the damaged tissues which involve cutting away broken, malformed, or damaged tissue.
+Laser scalpel can be used to repair the damaged tissues.
+This procedure involves cutting away broken, malformed, or damaged tissue.